-Ramos became the first Twins player with four hits in his debut since Kirby Puckett in May 1984, helping Minnesota to an 8-3 win over the Cleveland Indians on Sunday."What a debut for the kid," Twins manager Ron Gardenhire said.No kidding.
+Ramos became the first Twins player with four hits in his debut since Kirby Puckett in May 1984, helping Minnesota to an 8-3 win over the Cleveland Indians on Sunday.

-The last player with four hits in his major league debut was Derrick Gibson for the Rockies on Sept.
-8, 1998 against the Marlins.
+The last player to debut with four hits was Derrick Gibson of Colorado on Sept.
+9, 1998.

 Twins C Joe Mauer missed his second game with a bruised left heel.
 Manager Ron Gardenire said he'll give the reigning AL MVP as much time as necessary to heal. ...
 The Twins placed RHP Pat Neshek on the DL with inflammation in his right middle finger and called up Ramos from Triple-A Rochester. ...
 Cabrera is 7 of 12 (.583) in his career off Liriano. ...
 Cleveland closer Kerry Wood is expected to go on a rehab assignment Monday at Double-A Akron.
 The right-hander has been out since mid-March with a strained muscle in his upper right back. ...
 Kearns is 14 for 34 with 11 RBIs over his last eight games.